binerogroup/documentation/getting-started/users.rst

   - If you enter a valid passcode, you will be logged out and MFA is now enabled.

-If you ever want to remove MFA on your API user you can simply go back to the **MFA Settings** page, enter a valid passcode, click **Submit** and MFA will be removed from your API user.
+If you ever want to remove MFA on your API user you can go back to the **MFA Settings** page, enter a valid passcode, click **Submit** and MFA will be removed from your API user.

 You can read more :ref:`here <mfa-terminal-label>` if you want to use MFA with the